Hillsborough

-The federally funded NH Homeowner Assistance Fund Program provides assistance to New Hampshire homeowners who have been affected in any way by an increase in expenses or a reduction in income as a result of the COVID-19 public health crisis.
-The program launched in March 2022 with a $40 million federal allocation.
+The NH Homeowner Assistance Fund was a federally funded program that provided assistance to New Hampshire homeowners who have were financially effected by COVID-19 public health crisis.
+The program launched in March 2022 with a $40 million federal allocation and was closed for applications on March 8, 2024.

-Applications are being accepted and reviewed as received.
-This phase will be active through December 14, 2023.
+Applications were accepted and reviewed as received.
+This phase was active through December 14, 2023.

-Applications received on or after December 15, 2023 will be held and not processed until it is determined if sufficient program funds remain.
-If funds are available, these applications will be reviewed on a first-come, first-serve basis until funds are exhausted.
+Applications received after December 15, 2023 have been held and will not processed until it is determined if sufficient program funds remain.
+Applications are being reviewed on a first-come, first-served basis until funds are exhausted.
 All applications subject to eligibility review.

 For assistance with application, financial counseling, and other resources, contact: